Trump In Asia: A 'Rebalance' Toward Trade

 As President Trump nears the end of his five-country and multiple-summits Asia trip — the most expansive visit to Asia in 25 years by a sitting U.S. president — one might well ask, as Monty Python does in The Meaning of Life, "What's it all about?"

-The trip has provided a bewildering message of impulses, priorities, pronouncements and tweets, but one theme stands out: The Trump administration intends to push for fair and reciprocal trade and economic practices from allies and non-allies alike.
+The trip has provided a bewildering message of impulses, priorities, pronouncements and tweets, but one theme stands out: The Trump administration intends to push for fair and reciprocal trade and economic practices from allies and nonallies alike.

-It is the only major consistency between the president's campaign rhetoric, policy pronouncements and administration actions to date.
+It is the only major consistency among the president's campaign rhetoric, policy pronouncements and administration actions to date.
 Even his lavish praise for the progress of regional countries seems designed to reinforce the message that Asia has done well partly because of what he himself has acknowledged as good practices — promotion of private property, rule of law, hard work and individual enterprise — but perhaps even more so because of many Asian countries' lack of fairness and reciprocity in trade, government intervention, product dumping, subsidized goods, currency manipulation and predatory industrial policies.

-It is worth noting that the Trump administration's engagement with Asia at the presidential and cabinet levels has matched that of its immediate predecessor, the Obama administration, and provides continuity to America's long "rebalance" or "pivot" to the region.
+It is worth noting that the Trump administration's engagement with Asia at the presidential and Cabinet levels has matched that of its immediate predecessor, the Obama administration, and provides continuity to America's long "rebalance" or "pivot" to the region.

 What has changed are the priorities of engagement: elevating commercial issues to the same or higher priority than security issues with allies and partners.
 If there is a Trump administration legacy on the Asia-Pacific, it might well be a rebalance to the commercial in U.S.-Asia relations.